1872 US Treasury Assay Office, Boise

 In the 1930s it was then handed over to the US Forest Service, where it was the headquarters of the Boise National Forest chapter.
 In the early 1970s, the Idaho State Historic Society took control of the building, and it is the current home of the State Historic Preservation Office.

-It is one of the oldest monumental structures in the Northwest and the first major federal building in the Idaho Territory and remains a prominent fixture downtown Boise.
+All told, the Assay Office and its accompanying ‘shed’ are one of the oldest monumental structures in the Northwest, the first major federal building in the Idaho Territory, and a prominent fixture downtown Boise to this day.
 The Assay Office is one of only three National Historic Landmark buildings in the State of Idaho.